samd-systems/palo-alto-labs/Inter-VLAN-Segmentation-on-Palo-Alto-NGFW/README.md

 (Configuration details intentionally omitted; focus is on behavior and validation.)

 ## Validation and Results
-Traffic behavior was validated against an explicit reachability model using firewall policy enforcement.
+Traffic was tested against a defined access plan to confirm the firewall allowed and blocked connections as intended.

-- IT VLAN demonstrated consistent access to all internal VLANs as permitted by policy
+- IT VLAN demonstrated access to all internal VLANs as permitted by policy
 - Sales and HR VLANs successfully accessed the server network while being denied peer VLAN communication
 - Validated explicit blocking of Sales-to-HR, Sales-to-IT, and HR-to-Sales communication attempts
 - Application-layer access to the web server confirmed policy enforcement beyond ICMP

-Validation results were repeatable and aligned with the intended access control design.

 ## Key Takeaways
 - Firewall security policies provide precise control over inter-VLAN communication